OpenAiTx/OpenAiTx/README.md

 ## Notes

-- Only support github markdown readme.
+- Only support github markdown.
 - If you are project owner or core developer, you can auth github account to auto-create PR after indexed.

 ## Other